visciang/exql/README.md

 ![CI](https://github.com/visciang/exql_migration/workflows/CI/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/visciang/exql_migration/badge.svg?branch=master)](https://coveralls.io/github/visciang/exql_migration?branch=master)

-Postgres SQL schema migration scripts runner.
+`exql_migration` is a minimalist executor for Postgres schema migration scripts.

-For those who:
+Good for those who:

 > No Ecto, just Postgrex please!
 > No down script, we go only up!

-Define your SQL migrations under `priv/migrations/*.sql`.
+Define your ordered list of SQL migrations under `priv/migrations/*.sql` and add `ExqlMigration.Task` to you app supervisor.

-The migration task will execute the `*.sql` scripts not already applied to the target DB in alphabetic order.
+The migration task will execute the `*.sql` scripts not already applied to the target DB.
+The excution order follows the scripts filename alphabetic order.

+If a migration script fails, the `ExqlMigration.Task` executor stops the application.

+## Multi instance deployment safety

-Every migration runs in a transaction and acquire a `'LOCK ...
+If you have n instances of your app deployed, each of them can safely run the migration task since every migration runs in a transaction and acquire a `'LOCK ...
 SHARE MODE'` ensuring that one and only migration execution can run at a time.

-If a migration script fails, the `ExqlMigration.Task` executor stops the application.

 ## Usage